Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 From your shell or command line:

 `git clone https://github.com/Azure-Samples/active-directory-dotnet-webapp-groupclaims.git`

+> Warning: Because the name of the project is pretty long, you might want to clone the repo into a folder which is close to the root of your hard disk (probably not under \Users\xxxxxxxx\Source\Repos\something).
+This will avoid you to get "Fully Qualified Name Less Than 260 Characters " error messages when you build (or restore the NuGet packages.)

 ### Step 2:  Register the sample with your Azure Active Directory tenant